 - Effects of Retail Theft Module - In addition to learning conflict resolution techniques, this portion of the Conflict Resolution workshop addresses personal and social pressures that can trigger retail theft, challenges that shoplifters face in their lives, retail theft law and its consequences, and behavior modification techniques.

-- Youth Delinquency and Violence Prevention Workshops - Youth at risk of delinquency are referred to conflict resolution workshops at GSMP by parents, teachers, faith leaders, recreation center staff, and other social service organizations in Philadelphia and surrounding communities.
+- Youth Delinquency and Violence Prevention Workshops - Youth at risk of delinquency are referred to conflict resolution workshops at CORA GSM by parents, teachers, faith leaders, recreation center staff, and other social service organizations in Philadelphia and surrounding communities.

 - Responsible Use of Social Media - Youth who have been charged under the PA cyber-harassment statute 18 Pa.
 Cons.
 Stat.§ 2709 may be diverted from to this program.
 Teaching important skills such as care for self and others in the digital landscape, bystander intervention, digital communication skills, and how to cultivate empathy for others online, this program also serves as a preventative measure and can be offered to schools, after school programs, or summer camps to help curb the rise of cyberbullying before it comes to the level of judicial involvement.

-Good Shepherd Mediation Program provides the following trainings in the schools for students and staff:
+CORA Good Shepherd Mediation provides the following trainings in the schools for students and staff:

 - Circles in Schools - Based in Native American tradition, Circle practice has many applications in schools.
-GSMP can train and coach teachers to use Circles for community building, teaching, conflict resolution and classroom management.
+CORA GSM can train and coach teachers to use Circles for community building, teaching, conflict resolution and classroom management.
 Circles are highly effective in improving school climate and increasing student engagement.

 - Restorative Practices as a Classroom Management Tool - This training provides teachers with techniques, skills, and practices to support positive classroom environment rooted in the values of Restorative Practices.
 These strength-based, student-centered practices can support student success and classroom climate.